International Student Requirements

 After we receive your $400 USD enrollment deposit, we will send you a packet that includes copies of your letter of admission, scholarship and financial aid information, and the I-20 or DS-2019 form that you will need to obtain your F-1 student visa.

-Jenna Zwiller, Assistant Director and International Coordinator, looks forward to answering your questions and guiding you through the application process.
-Please contact Jenna at email@example.com or firstname.lastname@example.org.
+Jenna Zwiller, Assistant Director of International Admission, looks forward to answering your questions and guiding you through the application process.
+Please contact Jenna at firstname.lastname@example.org.